-4 Ram (was) the father of Amminadab, and Amminadab the father of Nahshon, and Nahshon the father of Salmon… Matthew 1:4 ESV
+4 Ram (was) the father of Amminadab, and Amminadab the father of Nahshon, and Nahshon the father of Salmon… Matthew 1:4 (ESV)

 33 Did any people ever hear the voice of God speaking out of the midst of the fire, as you have heard, and live?
 35 To you it was shown, that you might know that the Lord Himself is God; there is none other besides Him.
 36 Out of heaven He let you hear His voice, that He might instruct you; on earth He showed you His great fire, and you heard His words out of the midst of the fire.
 37 And because He loved your fathers, therefore He chose their descendants after them; and He brought you out of Egypt with His Presence, with His mighty power, 38 driving out from before you nations greater and mightier than you, to bring you in, to give you their land as an inheritance, as it is this day.
-Deuteronomy 4:33, 35-38 NKJV
+Deuteronomy 4:33, 35-38 (NKJV)

 The voice of Jesus Christ is the voice of God, the Word of God Himself.
 As Paul writes in the book of Colossians:

 15 He (Christ) is the image of the invisible God, the firstborn over all creation.
-Colossians 1:15 NKJV
+Colossians 1:15 (NKJV)

 9 For in Him (Christ) dwells all the fullness of the Godhead bodily; 10 and you are complete in Him, who is the head of all principality and power.
-Colossians 2:9-10 ESV
+Colossians 2:9-10 (ESV)

-The Spirit of God also speaks through people.
-When two or more believers are gathered together in the service or worship of God, the Spirit of Jesus is there among them.
-He will often speak through believers to give assurance, encouragement, guidance and power to other believers.
-We know in our hearts when it is God speaking to us, as each sheep knows its Master’s voice.
+The Spirit of God also speaks through other people.
+When two or more believers are gathered together in the service to or worship of God, the Spirit of Jesus is there among them.
+He will often speak through other believers to give us assurance, encouragement, guidance and power.
+We know in our hearts when it truly is God speaking to us, spiritually discerning just as each sheep knows its Master’s voice.
 The Holy Spirit’s power to encourage and bring each other joy and strength even works when we “gather” remotely, through a phone call, text or the internet.
 God knows no limitation of space or time.